Sebastian Siemiatkowski is aiming to make Klarna one of the world’s top five fintech companies.

 Get the Sifted Newsletter

-“There are so many things under the hood, that not necessarily are fully understood around the world, that is giving us massive advantages to really provide more value than anyone else to our customers,” Siemiatkowski says.
+“That is giving us massive advantages to really provide more value than anyone else to our customers,” Siemiatkowski says.

 “There is no other payments company out there, or Neo bank, that has access to that amount of data.
 That data itself allows us to provide much more value in terms of services to our customers.”